rjonnal/octoblob/README.md

 # import the relevant modules; by convention import octoblob as blob
 import octoblob as blob
 import multiprocessing as mp
-import glob,sys
+import glob,sys,os,shutil
 from matplotlib import pyplot as plt

 # use glob to get a list of the .unp files:
 files = glob.glob('./*.unp')

+# construct the corresponding bscan folders, to check whether
+# data have been processed already in the for loop below
+bscan_folders = [fn.replace('.unp','_bscans') for fn in files]

-# iterate through the files, running the processing steps:
+# loop through the data files and bscan folders:
-for fn in files:
+for fn,bscan_folder in zip(files,bscan_folders):
+    # only process if the bscans folder doesn't exist:
+    if not os.path.exists(bscan_folder):
         # setup_processing reads data from the ```unp``` and ```xml``` files and
         # generates previews of the spectra and B-scan, while allowing the user to
         # use these previews in order to set processing parameters.
         # The end result is a ```.json``` file containing all the necessary basic
         # processing parameters.
 For advanced processing (such as OCTA, ORG, and
         # volume averaging), additional parameters are required, and these should
         # be stored in the same JSON file.
-    blob.processors.setup_processing(fn)
+        # copy_existing=True causes the setup script to run only if there's no other
+        # _parameters.json file in the folder.
+If there is, it will simply copy the
+        # existing one instead of running the setup script.
+Use copy_existing=True if
+        # all of the data in the folder were acquired with the same parameters--file sizes,
+        # scan angles, retinal eccentricity, FBG characteristics, etc.
+        blob.processors.setup_processing(fn,copy_existing=True)

+        # if this data file's _parameters.json file contains dispersion and mapping
+        # coefficients (i.e., if the optimizer has already been run, or if a sister
+        # file's _parameters.json has been copied), then we skip the optimization step.
+        try:
+            # load the _parameters.json file
+            d = blob.processors.load_dict(param_fn)
+            # check that the keys 'c2', 'c3', 'm2', 'm3' are present in the resulting
+            # dictionary:
+            assert all([k in d.keys() for k in ['c2','c3','m2','m3']])
+        except AssertionError:
+            # if those keys were not all present, run the optimization:
             # optimize_mapping_dispersion uses the processing parameters set above
             # to run a numerical optimization of third and second order dispersion
             # and mapping coefficients; these are then written to the JSON file as well
             blob.processors.optimize_mapping_dispersion(fn,mode='brightness',diagnostics=True)

+        # finally, process the B-scans
         # process_bscans generates B-scans from the raw spectra
         # when diagnostics is set to False, the diagnostics are written
         # only for the first B-scan processed, and the rest are processed
         # quickly
-    blob.processors.process_bscans(fn,diagnostics=False)
+        blob.processors.process_bscans(fn,diagnostics=False,start_frame=20,end_frame=60)

         plt.close('all')
 ```

 The ```setup_processing``` function requires responses from the user.
 Below are the correct responses for the example datasets: